MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector-faq.md

 [!include [banner](../includes/banner.md)]

 This topic provides answers to frequently asked questions regarding the Microsoft Dynamics 365 Payment Connector for Adyen.
+For an overview of the Dynamics 365 Payment Connector for Adyen, see [Dynamics 365 Payment Connector for Adyen overview](adyen-connector.md).

 For information on troubleshooting issues related to the Dynamics 365 Payment Connector for Adyen, see [Troubleshoot Dynamics 365 Payment Connector for Adyen](adyen-troubleshoot.md).